RebootJeff/co-compare/README.md

 ## Development

-Creating this app helped me learn valuable lessons about full-stack architecture, CRUD, workflow tools, UX/UI, version control, Linux, documentation, and deployment.
+Creating this app helped me learn valuable lessons about full-stack architecture, CRUD, workflow tools, UX/UI, dev life cycle, version control, Linux, documentation, and **deployment**.
 I expected some of these topics to be easy, but the learning process was far from hiccup-free.
 Never give up!

 ### Tech Stack
 - **AngularJS**: client-side framework